LIDR-academy/AI4Devs-lab-ides/prompt.md

 - Content organization with cards
 - Skeleton loading states for async operations
 - Page templates for dashboard, lists, forms, and details
+- add Candidate has to open a popup that contains the form for insert the candicate
+- search has to be on the header on the right side
+- header e footer with the same color #ccc
+- Dashboard has to have
+  - Candidates received today
+  - Total Candidates
+  - Total Candidates
+  - Valuated Candidates

 ### Dashboard View